slavachalnev/NeuronLabel/README.md

 `neuronlabel/ask_gpt.py` can be used to automate the labeling process using GPT-3.

-## Setup
-1. Clone the repo.
-2. Ensure you have a properly formatted data.json file.

 ## Usage
 1. Run with `python serve.py /path/to/data.json`
 2. Go to http://localhost:8000